JimothyScript/the-best-game-in-the-world/README.md

 npm start
 ```

-### Notes on button behavior:
+### _Notes on button behavior:_

 __RANDOMIZE__: Randomly populates the board according to the rule set.

-__START__: Accessible when there's at least a single cell on the board or after __RANDOMIZE__ is clicked.
-This button will remain locked until the __RESET__ button is clicked.
+__START__: Accessible when there's at least a single cell on the board or after _RANDOMIZE_ is clicked.
+This button will remain locked until the _RESET_ button is clicked.

-__PAUSE__: Accessible when the game is running to freeze the simulation.
-You are able to toggle between __PAUSE__ and __RESUME__.
+__PAUSE__: Accessible when the simulation is running to freeze it.
+You are able to toggle between _PAUSE_ and _RESUME_.

-__RESUME__: Accessible after the game has been paused.
-Will continue the simulation from where the game left off.
+__RESUME__: Accessible after the simulation has been paused.
+It will continue from where the game left off.

 __RESET__: Accessible after the simulation has started to clear the board of any populated cells.

-__COMPARE__: Accessible only after the game has been paused and will display the previous turn in order to check the integrity of the rule set.
+__COMPARE__: Accessible only after the simulation has been paused and will display the previous turn in order to check the integrity of the rule set.

 ### Main Algorithm for the Game Rules: